 Expanding on Key Points

-While both deal with text data, NLP focuses on the understanding and generation of human language, whereas text mining emphasizes extracting insights and patterns from large text datasets.
+Although both involve working with text data, natural language processing focuses on understanding and generating human language.
+In contrast, text mining is more about extracting useful insights and identifying patterns from large collections of text.

 FAQ: Natural Language Processing vs. Machine Learning